18F/fedramp-dashboard/README.md

 >[User Story 274](https://tree.taiga.io/project/truetandem-fedramp-dashboard/us/274): **Data Dictionary** - A page listing terms used in the dashboard and columns used in the dashboard source data, along with a brief description of the term/column.

+#### Data
+FedRAMP and the dashboard leverages the GitHub API to make its data accessible via api.
+The url for the bulk data is on the [18f/FedRAMP-data repository](https://api.github.com/repos/18F/fedramp-data/contents/data/data.json).

 ## Maintenance
 ### Deployment